cypher-network/cypher/install/windows/cypnode_installer/ReadMe.txt

 You can install any of the optional feature via the interactive .msi installer, or if you're deploying per command line you can choose which features to install like this:

-msiexec /i <cypher_node_installer>.msi /quiet /qn /norestart
+msiexec /i <cypher_node_installer>.msi /quiet /qn /norestart ADDLOCAL=ALL

 The above command line will install all optional features.
-This requires supervision since the configuration utility will be launched.

-msiexec /i <cypher_node_installer>.msi /quiet /qn /norestart ADDLOCAL=CypherNode,CypherNodeConfiguration,CypherNodeService
+msiexec /i <cypher_node_installer>.msi /quiet /qn /norestart ADDLOCAL=CypherNodeConfiguration,CypherNodeService

 This again installs all features.
 If you omit one of the comma separated features, then that feature will not be installed.

+Be aware that whenever the feature CypherNodeConfiguration is installed either explicitly or implicitly ( ADDLOCAL=ALL ) then supervision of the installation process is required due to the interactive configuration utility.

+Configuration Utility properties:

+If you chose not to run the interactive configuration utility during installation, you can create a configuration settings file based on the following tempalte:

+C:\Program Files\Cypher\Node\Configuration\Templates\appsettings.json

+In this file you'd need to change the following settings to have a working node:

+"Listening": "<API_ENDPOINT_BIND>"
+"Advertise": "<API_ENDPOINT_PUBLIC>"
+"Advertise": "<SERF_ENDPOINT_PUBLIC>"
+"Listening": "<SERF_ENDPOINT_BIND>"
+"NodeName": "<SERF_NODE_NAME>"

+You can find more Information about these settings here: https://github.com/cypher-network/cypher/wiki/Configuration